 Nice huh.
 Told you it was luxe.

-I liked it so much in fact, I’d quite like to swap our Land Rover Evoque for a bigger, more spacious vehicle like this one, or a 7 seater again.
-I didn’t realise how much we had missed the extra room until our recent road trip so watch this space.
+I liked it so much in fact, I’d quite like to swap our Land Rover Evoque for a bigger, more spacious vehicle like this one or a 7 seater again.
+I didn’t realise how much we had missed the extra room until our recent road trip so watch this space. )P.S.
+If you’re looking for camping extras, check out Camping Console).

 We basically lived on the beach (when we weren’t living in the Marco Polo that is), whiling away two whole days lapping up the heatwave over on Bounemouth Beach (I actually can’t believe this was our first time there), it was a dream.